eswotinsky/HairSalon/README.md

 ### Support and Contact Details
 If you encounter any bugs or would like to make suggestions regarding this project, please feel free to open an issue within the repository.

+**Known issues:**
+It is possible to add duplicate Stylist-Specialty associations.

 ### License